geoserver/geoserver/src/community/spatialite/README.txt

 ===========================
 The following format_options are supported:
 1) FILENAME: name to be assigned to the Spatialite db file.
 If specified, must contain a name.
-By default a standard name will be assigned to layers.
+By default a standard name (first layer name )will be assigned to the Spatialite db file.

-BUILD FROM SOURCE
+PREREQUISITES
 ---------------------------

-1) Install JAVA SDK
+1) JAVA SDK
 Download and install the Java SDK.

 Create an environment variable called JAVA_HOME and point it to your Java SDK